rublesKelly/receipe-react-app/README.md

 Spotify but for recipes

-So far an serverless API caller that is working off the spoonacular database
+So far a serverless API caller that is working off the spoonacular database

 # Getting Started with Create React App